 In broad terms, the TFA states that WTO Members shall publish information online on import and export procedures while within available resources, establishing contact points to respond to enquiries.
-There isn't a specific format or timeline to submit these notifications and some of the requirements are mandatory and some non-mandatory.
-The Secretariat will make this information available on each Member profile of this website and on a dedicated page for traders
+The information is available on each Member profile of this website and on a dedicated page for traders

 Section II – Information on assistance and capacity building

-Donor Members have committed to submit information on the assistance and support for capacity building (TACB) that was disbursed - and where available that is committed - to the Committee on Trade Facilitation through the format contained in Annex 1 or through the OECD Creditor Reporting System (OECD Members only).
+Donor Members have committed to submit information on the assistance and support for capacity building (TACB) that was disbursed - and where available that is committed - to the Committee on Trade Facilitation.
 They are also to submit different contact points and information on the process and mechanism for requesting assistance.

 Developing and LDCs seeking assistance and support for capacity building have committed to submit to the Committee on Trade Facilitation contact points for coordinating such assistance.